mixerupper/abstract_poker_bot/README.md

 # abstract_poker_bot

-Adapted from toy example here: https://github.com/int8/counterfactual-regret-minimization License is MIT license from the github.
+Adapted from toy example on Kuhn Poker here: https://github.com/int8/counterfactual-regret-minimization

-Working on version of poker bot that trains on an abstract form of poker instead of the full version.
-Testing if the bot can learn typical poker behaviors, e.g. bluffing, on this simple version.

-Run "notebook.ipynb" to run the code.
+All output and analyses are done in the notebooks/ folder.